jupyterlab/extension-examples/advanced/server-extension/README.md

 jupyter lab build
 ```

-> Note: User will need NodeJS to installed the extension.
+> Note: User will need NodeJS to install the extension.

-As developer, you will be interested to install the package in local editable mode.
+As developer, you might want to install the package in local editable mode.
 This will shunt the installation machinery described above.
 Therefore the commands
 to get you set are: